Ishanumayangana/Ishanumayangana/README.md

 ## 👨‍💻 About Me

-I’m a passionate **Computer Engineering Fresh Graduate** with a deep interest in **Data Science, Artificial Intelligence, and Machine Learning**.
+I’m a passionate **Computer Engineering Graduate** with a deep interest in **Artificial Intelligence, Machine Learning, AI Automation Engineer and Data Scientist**.
 I enjoy exploring how intelligent systems can solve real-world challenges — from predictive analytics to computer vision and conversational AI.

 Currently, I’m focused on developing **data-driven, scalable, and high-impact AI applications** that make technology smarter and more accessible.